 The world is ending and it’s all because of artificial intelligence (AI).
-At least, if we’re to believe the endless stream of stories from futurists predicting the collapse of the global economy because AI stole our media relations strategy jobs.
+At least it is if we’re to believe the endless stream of stories from futurists predicting the collapse of the global economy because AI stole our media relations strategy jobs.

 These fears are not unfounded.
 Rapid leaps in AI are putting entire professions and industries on the chopping block.
 Travel agents are all but extinct thanks to flight-tracking algorithms; IBM’s Watson is gunning to displace accountants.
 Machines are even writing some financial and sports stories for newspapers previously written by reporters.
 So what about media relations strategy?
 Will your humble narrator be out of a job in the next five years because a machine learned to pitch better than me?
 Not likely.
 Here’s why.The world (and media relations) is ending and it’s all because of artificial intelligence.Click To Tweet